 Being part of one of our volunteering projects gives our Members a chance to make new friends and socialise whilst learning new skills with people who have similar interests.
 There is a range of opportunities to become involved in research and conservation, share a passion for the arts with others and enjoy knowing that our Society is making a difference within our local community.

 Conservation and preservation of our heritage are tremendous burdens on the limited resources of museums, National Trust properties, historic houses, libraries and gardens.
 Volunteers help them in non-specialist but vital ways by caring for collections, recording documents, guiding and stewarding.
-Heritage Volunteers help to keep them accessible for all.
+Heritage Volunteers help to keep our heritage accessible for all.

 All groups work with enthusiasm and expertise and their efforts are greatly appreciated by the Museums.
 We are pleased to say that our teams have gained National Recognition for their work and in 2016, a Falmouth DFAS Volunteer won a prestigious National Award.

-To see in more detail the work that has been and is currently being undertaken, select from the menu, click on the links below or here for the Helston Museum.
+To see in more detail some of the work that has been and is currently being undertaken, click on the links below:

-This is a relatively new activity for The Arts Society Falmouth, our first project was at King Charles The Martyr in Falmouth.
-Click here for some information on the Trail.
+Our first project was at King Charles The Martyr in Falmouth.
+We are currently developing a trail ay St Mylor Church.
+Click here for some information on the Click here for some information on the Trail.